 Study Abroad in Cadiz, Spain

 Students live with Spanish families in Cádiz, Spain, the oldest city in Western Europe.
-Cádiz is a small city of about 160,000 inhabitants situated on the southernmost coast of Spain and is renowned for its flamenco music; its historic role as the seat of 19th c.
-Spain's original Parliament and the site of Julius Caesar's first public office.
-The city preserves the legacy of the different cultures that have populated it in its numerous monuments, museums, plazas and charming narrow streets.
-It is also known for the traditional hospitality of its people, which makes it an inviting place for students.
-For more information please visit the Global Education Office in Reves International Center.
+Cádiz is a small city of about 160,000 inhabitants situated on the southernmost coast of Spain.
+It is renowned for its flamenco music and its history.
+It was the site of Julius Caesar's first public office and the seat of Spain's original Parliament.
+Spain's first constitution signed there in 1812.
+Many cultures have called Cádiz home, and the city preserves their legacy in its monuments, museums, plazas and picturesque narrow streets.
+Cádiz is also known for the traditional hospitality of its people, which makes it an inviting place for students.
+Details/Apply